-- Overarching Goals By the time California's students complete high school, they have developed the readiness for college, careers, and civic life; attained the capacities of literate individuals; become broadly literate; and acquired the skills for living and learning in the 21st century. - Guiding Principles The framework asserts the following principles: schooling should help all students achieve their highest potential; the responsibility for learners' literacy and language development is shared; ELA/literacy and ELD curricula should be welldesigned, comprehensive, and integrated; effective teaching is essential to student success; and motivation and engagement play crucial roles in learning. - Circles of Implementation The framework also asserts that the context for learning should be integrated, motivating, engaging, respectful, and intellectually challenging for all students; that standards define year-end expectations for student knowledge and abilities and that ELD standards also identify proficiency level expectations; and that taken together the themes and the standards guide instructional planning and observation of student progress.
+- Overarching Goals By the time California's students complete high school, they have developed the readiness for college, careers, and civic life; attained the capacities of literate individuals; become broadly literate; and acquired the skills for living and learning in the twenty-first century. - Guiding Principles The framework asserts the following principles: schooling should help all students achieve their highest potential; the responsibility for learners' literacy and language development is shared; ELA/literacy and ELD curricula should be welldesigned, comprehensive, and integrated; effective teaching is essential to student success; and motivation and engagement play crucial roles in learning. - Circles of Implementation The framework also asserts that the context for learning should be integrated, motivating, engaging, respectful, and intellectually challenging for all students; that standards define year-end expectations for student knowledge and abilities and that ELD standards also identify proficiency level expectations; and that taken together the themes and the standards guide instructional planning and observation of student progress.
 The aim is to ensure that all students-multilingual and EL students, students acquiring general American English, students who experience difficulty reading, students with disabilities or dyslexia, and others-have full access to and succeed in ELA/literacy and other disciplines.

-Eight other important state documents also informed the content of this resource (listed in order of publication date):
+Additional Sources of Information.
+Other important state documents that informed the content of this resource are listed below (in order of publication date):

-- Resource Guide to the Foundational Skills of the CA Standards for ELA/Literacy - California Dyslexia Guidelines - California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners - Guide to Understanding California MTSS - Commission's Literacy Teaching Performance Expectations - California Practitioners' Guide for Educating English Learners with Disabilities - Improving Education for Multilingual and English Learner Students: Research to Practice - California Digital Learning Integration and Standards Guidance
+- California Preschool Learning Foundations: Volume 1 - Preschool English Learners: Principles and Practices to Promote Language, Literacy, and Learning - California Preschool Curriculum Framework: Volume 1 - Resource Guide to the Foundational Skills of the California Standards for ELA/Literacy - California Dyslexia Guidelines - California English Learner Roadmap: Strengthening Comprehensive Educational Policies, Programs, and Practices for English Learners - Guide to Understanding California MTSS - California Practitioners' Guide for Educating English Learners with Disabilities - Improving Education for Multilingual and English Learner Students: Research to Practice - California Common Core State Standards for Spanish Language Arts and Literacy in History/ Social Studies, Science, and Technical Subjects - California Spanish Language Development Standards: Kindergarten Through Grade 12 - California Digital Learning Integration and Standards Guidance

-The charts that follow for each element identify the essential literacy content to be addressed in teacher preparation based on the content students are to learn, important milestones in students' development, and associated instructional procedures.
-Generally, the content reflects expectations for kindergarten through grades five and six.
-Citations with standard numbers (e.g., RF.1.3) or page numbers (e.g., FW, pp. 251-59) are indicated wherever appropriate; their purpose is to provide the source(s) of the identified content.
+Other Organizational Notes.
+The charts that follow for each category or theme identify the literacy content to be addressed in teacher preparation based on the content students are to learn, important milestones in students' development, and associated instructional procedures.

+- While this resource guide is relevant to teaching at all grade levels, more detailed information is provided on the content expectations for kindergarten through grades 5 and 6. - Placement of the foundational skills chart before the charts for the other four themes is intended to highlight the important role of foundational skills in the primary grades.
+All themes, however, are important in a comprehensive literacy program. - Although this document details critical content to support the teaching of multilingual and EL students and students with disabilities, additional content to support their instruction is identified in the relevant TPEs for each credential type.
+This document does not provide complete guidance for multilingual, early childhood, or special education programs. - Citations with standard numbers (e.g., RF.1.3) or page numbers (e.g., FW, pp. 251-59) are indicated wherever appropriate; their purpose is to provide the source(s) of the identified content.
 See the citation abbreviations on the next page for details.